A Brief History of the Epigram, with Examples

-Herodotus quoted epigrams of both kinds in his History; at the time he wrote
+Herodotus quoted epigrams of both kinds in his History; at that time

 the word epigramma was just beginning to acquire its current literary

 denotation.
-He quoted inscriptions found at the temple of Apollo at Thebes and
+Herodotus quoted inscriptions found at the temple of Apollo at

-on funeral monuments at Thermopylae, where the Greeks, led by a contingent of
+Thebes and on funeral monuments at Thermopylae, where the Greeks, led by a

-Here is my "interpretation" of his celebrated epigram:
+attributed to Simonides.
+Here is my "interpretation" of his celebrated epigram,

 tell the Spartans we lie